 Section 5-6-3 of the Unified Code of Corrections

-treatment by a designated program.
+services by a designated program.
 The court shall further advise the

-(2) during probation he or she may be treated at the
+(2) During probation he or she may be treated at the

 discretion of the designated program.

-(3) if he or she adheres to the requirements of the
+(3) If he or she adheres to the requirements of the

 designated program and fulfills the other conditions of probation ordered by the court, he or she will be discharged, but any failure to adhere to the requirements of the designated program is a breach of probation.